Dogs Off-leash

 About 9 miles

-Navajo Lake Loop to create a loop.
+Navajo Lake Loop to return.

 Virgin River Rim Trail: Te-Ah Campground to Woods Ranch